 Mindful Meditation with Helen

-Join Helen for a 45-minute online guided meditation session every Wednesday evening at 8pm during the month of August.
-Be… Read more…When: Every Wednesday in August, 8:00-8:45 pm
+Join Helen for a 45-minute online guided meditation session every Wednesday evening at 8pm, starting September 9th.
+Be still and… Read more…When: Every Wednesday, 8:00-8:45 pm, starting September 9th

 Time to Reduce and Reuse